giordanii/ConversorDeMoedas/README.md

 # About the project :dash:

-#ImersaoDev is a video series powered by @alura.
+#ImersaoDev is a video series powered by @alura, where beginners are able to practice their development skills.
-Currency converter from USD and EUR to BRL (Brazilian Real)
+Practical activity: Create a currency converter, which comprises values from USD and EUR to BRL (Brazilian Real).

 ## Technologies :computer: :mag:
 <ul>